 We believe that effective purchasing from a diverse vendor base is a key element of our business strategy.
-For the year ended December 31, 2013 Dell/Quest Software was the only individual vendor from whom our purchases exceeded 10% of our total purchases and accounted for 10.2% of our total purchases.
-For the year ended December 31, 2012 Dell/Quest Software was the only individual vendor from whom our purchases exceeded 10% of our total purchases and accounted for 13.4% of our total purchases.
-For the year ended December 31, 2012 Dell/Quest Software was the only individual vendor from whom our purchases exceeded 10% of our total purchases and accounted for 13.4% of our total purchases.
-For the year ended December 31, 2011, Veeam and Quest accounted for 12.6% and 11.2%, respectively, of our total purchases.
+For the year ended December 31, 2014, Sophos was the only individual vendor from whom our purchases exceeded 10% of our total purchases and accounted for 14.7% of our total purchases.
+For the year ended December 31, 2013, Dell/Quest Software was the only individual vendor from whom our purchases exceeded 10% of our total purchases and accounted for 10.2% of our total purchases.
+For the year ended December 31, 2012, Dell/Quest Software was the only individual vendor from whom our purchases exceeded 10% of our total purchases and accounted for 13.4% of our total purchases.
 The loss of a key vendor or group of vendors could disrupt our product availability and otherwise have an adverse effect on the Company.

-In 2013, the Company purchased approximately 93% of its products directly from manufacturers and publishers and the balance from multiple distributors, as compared to 91% and 90% in 2012 and 2011, respectively.
+In 2014, the Company purchased approximately 95% of its products directly from manufacturers and publishers and the balance from multiple distributors, as compared to 93% and 91% in 2013 and 2012, respectively.
 Most suppliers or distributors will "drop ship" products directly to the customers, which reduces physical handling by the Company.
 Inventory management techniques, such as "drop shipping" allow the Company to offer a greater range of products without increased inventory requirements or associated risk.

 Inventory levels may vary from period to period, due in part to increases or decreases in sales levels, the Company's practice of making large-volume purchases when it deems the terms of such purchases to be attractive, and the addition of new suppliers and products.
 Moreover, the Company's order fulfillment and inventory control systems allow the Company to order certain products just in time for next day shipping.
 The Company promotes the use of electronic data interchange ("EDI") with its suppliers, which helps reduce overhead and the use of paper in the ordering process.
 Although brand names and individual products are important to our business, we believe that competitive sources of supply are available for substantially all of the product categories we carry.